 A quick excursion to do is a trip to Murren.
 It’s a small car-free village on a plateau 850 meters above Lauterbrunnen.
 It’s highly popular in winter for its beautiful resorts and views, but summer holidays are great to spend here, too.

 From Lauterbrunnen, you can ride a gondola to Grutschalp and then a train to Murren.
 It takes all of 30 minutes, and you arrive at the village of stunning views, quaint shops, and local eateries.
-The population is around 350, but the houses are spread out and creates a feeling of wide open space.
+The population is around 350, but the houses are spread out and create a feeling of wide-open space.

 Interlaken provides good altitude for take-off and many unobstructed places that give great views and safer landings.
 There are several operators in the area, but the routes are all pretty similar.
 The most flown route is the Beatenberg-Interlaken Route, immersing the rider with panoramic views of the Bernese Oberland.